GDPR Code of Conduct for True Influence

 19. GSD Data breach Notification Policy

-A “Data Breach” incident is an incident in which TIG has after necessary investigation, come to the knowledge that access to any specific data set under GSD has been compromised and an external entity has come to access or send out a GSD set.
+A “Data Breach” incident is an incident in which True Influence has after necessary investigation, come to the knowledge that access to any specific data set under GSD has been compromised and an external entity has come to access or send out a GSD set.

 Such data breach incident shall be immediately reported to the ISGC which shall without further delay notify the Data Controller associated with the data set along with relevant details of the incident.